AshwiniDPrabhu/Evolutionary-Machine-Learning/README.md

  - Has implementation of genetic algorithm.
 Compares the results obtained from neural network with back propogation with results obtained from genetic algorithm for titanic dataset.

  2. Particle Swarm Optimization for SineWave Dataset
- - Compares the results obtained from neural network with back propogation with results obtained from applying Particle Swarm Optimization for titanic dataset.
+ - Compares the results obtained from neural network with back propogation with results obtained from applying Particle Swarm Optimization for sinewave dataset.

+ 3. Evolutionary strategy for SineWave data set
+  - Has implementaion of Evolutionary strategy and compares the result obtained from neural network with back propogation for sinewave dataset